pylola/requirements.txt/README.md

 * look on your filesystem to find a requirements file you intended to install
 * install all packages in another pip subprocess
-* display output that would mimick normal installation process
+* display output that would mimic normal installation process

 Newer versions of pip completely swallow all output of package installation script but this behavior can be easily bypassed - at least on OS X and Linux.
-Also runtime version switch (to `0.0.0`) allowed to install this package over and over becasue there was always newer version available on PyPI.
-If something went wrong (especially on Windows) it resulted in crypting and rude error message.
+Also runtime version switch (to `0.0.0`) allowed to install this package over and over because there was always newer version available on PyPI.
+If something went wrong (especially on Windows) it resulted in a cryptic and rude error message.

 Nothing harmful.
 Actually useful sometimes.
 At least in my personal opinion.
 Anyway my sense of usability and humour